CAU-AISL/cau-aisl.github.io/pages/publication.md

 1. SuHyeong Yu, Hongryeol Yoon, Woochul Nam, and Seokwon Lee, "A Hierarchical Framework for Cooperative Navigation in Obstacle-Dense Corridors Using HOCBFs (Tentative Title)​" In preparation.

+1. Jonghyun Woo, Inyoung Jung, and Seokwon Lee, "A Comprehensive Framework for Modelling and Control of Morphing Quadrotors with Fault Resilience," Aerospace, In preparation